Trademark Litigation: Defending Against Infringement Claims

 - Fair use – Involving marks that are not quite as distinctive as others, in which other individuals or companies may generally use the word or symbol in other contexts that are not directly competitive (such as fair use of the image of an apple on grocery produce in spite of the existence of Apple Computer's brand logo).
 This is more common if a trademark still has contestable registration.

 Exploring all available defense strategies, as well as the most appropriate avenue for escaping liability, demands the attention of experienced attorneys who work personally with clients.
-At Hendershot, Cannon, Martin & Hisey, our Houston business lawyers place an emphasis on meticulous and thorough investigation, as well as the resourceful casework needed to protect the rights and interests of our clients.
-With our assistance, individuals and businesses facing trademark infringement claims can work protect their ability
+At Hendershot, Cannon & Hisey, P.C. our Houston business lawyers place an emphasis on meticulous and thorough investigation, as well as the resourceful casework needed to protect the rights and interests of our clients.
+With our assistance, individuals and businesses facing trademark infringement claims can work protect their ability to use identifying designs and language, and ultimately their bottom line.

 If you wish to discuss a potential matter with a member of our legal team, contact us for an initial consultation.